joe2475/MP1/ReadMe.txt

+To run the classes I needed to change the portion of the code that contained String mainclass = "Example" to String mainclass = "project.Example".
+This was done for all files.

 Part 1:
 	The code outputs the correct dominators.
 To test this I created another java file that was easier to follow through with the output.
 This was created from one of the slides in the lectures.
 The output matched with the results in the lecture and thus the code is correct.